-The origins of the present choir have been traced back to 1919 and the current members of Malvern Festival Chorus are looking forward to celebrating their centenary year in 2019.
+The origins of the present choir have been traced back to 1919 and the current members of Malvern Festival Chorus are excited about celebrating their centenary this year.

 The Malvern Choral Society was formed in 1919 from a group of music-loving friends and companions, and the inaugural meeting of the Society was held at the home of Mr. H. James in Back Lane, Great Malvern.
 The original nucleus of the Society may have even earlier associations however.
 The National Archives have references to the North Malvern Choral Society for evening concerts in 1876 and 1890 within the Worcester Cathedral Music Muniments Archive.
 It is possible that some members of the newly formed Malvern Choral Society had links with that original Choral group.